10 Tips For Visiting National Parks On A Budget

 2. Opt for Camping Over Hotels

-Camping in National Parks is actually quite affordable, especially compared to lodging inside the park.
-Most campsites range from $18 – $35 dollars depending on what facilities are available and whether you need an RV hookup.
-Compare that with the price of a National Park hotel, which can be hundreds of dollars, and you see the clear winner for visiting National Parks on a budget.
+I always opt for camping in National Parks.
+It’s so much cheaper than staying in hotels.
+Most campsites range from $18 – $35, depending on what facilities are available and whether you need an RV hookup.
+Compare that with the price of hotels in or near the park, which can be hundreds of dollars, and you see the clear winner for visiting National Parks on a budget.

 If you’re new to camping, you’re in luck.
-We have lots of car camping resources to help you plan your National Park camping trips.
+I have lots of car camping resources to help you plan your National Park camping trips.
 Start with these blog posts:

 - Car Camping 101: How to Plan, What to Pack, & More